-- Long Term Care Outreach – Through interprofessional collaboration, we reach out to long term care centers to impact patients who are unable to complete a medication review on their own.
+- Long Term Care Outreach – Through interprofessional collaboration, MMP reaches out to long term care centers to impact patients who are unable to complete a medication review on their own.

-- Multilingual Services – Our exceptional staff are able to communicate with patients who speak a variety of languages.
-We also utilize translation services for less frequently available languages.
+- Multilingual Services – Our diverse staff communicate with patients who speak a variety of languages.
+Translation services are also available so that all patients can receive our care.

-- Student Advisory Board – Empowers our pharmacy interns to develop essential leadership skills.
+- Student Advisory Board – Empowers our pharmacy students to develop essential leadership skills.
 The Student Advisory Board consists of a representative from each intern class and undergraduate class.
-They serve as the voice of their class and meet with our management team monthly.
+They serve as the voice of their class and meet with our leadership team monthly.

-- Clinical Rotation Site – The ITIO-MMP serves as a clinical rotation site for The Ohio State University College of Pharmacy.
-Student pharmacists strengthen their clinical skills during their advanced rotations, with a focus on ambulatory care pharmacy.
+- Clinical Rotation Site – MMP serves as a clinical rotation site for The Ohio State University College of Pharmacy.
+Student pharmacists strengthen their clinical skills during their advanced rotations with a focus on ambulatory care pharmacy.

-- Fellowship Program – We are proud to be home to a Fellowship in Managed Care/Medication Therapy Management.
-The fellowship focuses on development of research skills, leading to publications of articles in peer reviewed journals, and additional experiences in teaching and practice.
+- Fellowship Program – MMP is home to a fellowship in managed care/medication therapy management.
+The fellowship focuses on development of research skills, with additional experiences in teaching and practice.

 According to the Joint Commission of Pharmacy Practitioners, “Medication Management Services are a spectrum of patient-centered, pharmacist-provided, collaborative services that focus on medication appropriateness, effectiveness, safety, and adherence with the goal of improving health outcomes.”